SYNCHRO-SYM

 SYNCHRO-SYM → THE REIMAGINED ELECTRIC MOTOR SYSTEM:

-All electric motor and generator systems (i.e., electric machine systems) follow the classic textbook introductory study that begins with the symmetrical electromagnetic relationships of the symmetric multiphase wound-rotor [synchronous] doubly-fed electric machine system circuit and control architecture (see 4.1.19 – 4.1.23 of Figure 1) and as a result, comprises the symmetry of two “directly excited” (i.e., bidirectional and without slip-induction dependency) “multiphase winding sets” (i.e., active winding sets) or doubly-fed, which is the most possible without duplicating electric machine circuit topology, that are advantageously placed on the rotor and stator, respectively, to inherently maintain the same electric motor system rotor and stator footprint of materials, cost, and loss (less RE-PMs).
+All electric motor and generator systems (i.e., electric machine systems) follow the classic textbook introductory study that begins with the symmetrical electromagnetic relationships of the symmetric multiphase wound-rotor [synchronous] doubly-fed electric machine system circuit and control architecture (see 4.1.19 – 4.1.23 of Figure 1), which comprises the symmetry of two “directly excited” (i.e., bidirectional and without slip-induction dependency) “multiphase winding sets” (i.e., active winding sets) or doubly-fed that are advantageously placed on the rotor and stator, respectively, to inherently maintain the same electric motor system rotor and stator footprint of materials, cost, and loss (less RE-PMs).

-But the symmetric multiphase wound-rotor [synchronous] doubly-fed electric machine system circuit and control architecture is only possible by postulating the breakthrough invention of a multiphase excitation control means during its study that is brushless, instantaneous (i.e., real time), sensorlessly and automatically exact (i.e., emulation), and uniformly bidirectional (i.e., brushless, sensorless, multiphase real time emulation excitation control, called BRTEC TM) in order to:
+But the symmetric multiphase wound-rotor [synchronous] doubly-fed electric machine system circuit and control architecture is only knowingly possible by postulating the breakthrough invention of a multiphase excitation control means during its study that is brushless, instantaneous (i.e., real time), sensorlessly and automatically exact (i.e., emulation), and uniformly bidirectional (i.e., brushless, sensorless, multiphase real time emulation excitation control, called BRTEC TM) in order to:

 b) Provide double constant-torque speed range (i.e., Maximum Load Speed or MLS) for a given continuous torque, excitation frequency, port voltage, and air-gap flux density (e.g., 7200 RPM with 1 pole-pair @ 60 Hz of excitation versus 3600 RPM for all others), which is tantamount to twice the power density at half the cost and half the loss per unit of power rating by reasonably assuming the rotor and stator consume similar real-estate, loss, and cost with the compounding effects of friction and electronic control in accordance with the electric machine laws of physics, such as Faraday’s Law, Ampere Circuital Law, Lorentz Force Law, and Maxwell Equations,